mmz33/NN-From-Scratch/README.md

 `python3 main.py configs/your_json_file` or `./main.py configs/your_json_file`

+The models will be saved in `models/model_file` where `model_file` is the name of the model set in the json config file.
+This will be dumped as pickle file and can be loaded again for testing.

 ## Testing

 For testing, just change the `task` in the json config to `test`.
 The results on the MNIST dataset with `configs/network1.json` config are: